mdsimon2/RPi-CamillaDSP/README.md

 3) [MOTU M4](https://motu.com/en-us/products/m-series/m4/) - $250, 4 channel unbalanced/balanced analog output, 4 channel balanced analog input, good analog performance, USB powered.
 Good budget option for 2.1/2.2 or 2 way active systems, I/O functionality is rather limited.
 [MOTU M4 ASR Review](https://www.audiosciencereview.com/forum/index.php?threads/motu-m4-audio-interface-review.15757/).

-5) [HifiBerry DAC8x](https://www.hifiberry.com/shop/boards/hifiberry-dac8x/) - $65, requires a RPi5, HAT, 8 channel unbalanced analog output, good analog noise performance, acceptable distortion performance.
+5) [HifiBerry DAC8x](https://www.hifiberry.com/shop/boards/hifiberry-dac8x/) - $65, requires a RPi5, HAT, 8 channel unbalanced analog output, good analog noise performance, acceptable distortion performance, 1/8" headphone outputs are rather flimsy.
 Ultimate budget option!
 [HifiBerry DAC8x Measurements](https://www.audiosciencereview.com/forum/index.php?threads/8ch-hifiberry-hat-dac-for-rpi5.53672/post-1966410).

 6) Whatever is on have on hand!
-Part of the beauty of a CamillaDSP / RPi setup is that it is cheap and it is easy try with almost any USB device.
+Part of the beauty of a CamillaDSP / RPi setup is that it is cheap and easy try with almost any USB device.

 Although configurations are not provided for the following devices, they have been used successfully with CamillaDSP on a RPi4.
-In particular the MCHstreamer / USBstreamer are very useful as they allow the use old pro audio interfaces with ADAT inputs to achieve 8 channels of output at 44.1/48 kHz.
+In particular the MCHstreamer / USBstreamer are useful with ADAT input pro audio interfaces to achieve 8 channels of output at 44.1/48 kHz.

 - [miniDSP MCHstreamer](https://www.minidsp.com/products/usb-audio-interface/mchstreamer)
 - [miniDSP USBstreamer](https://www.minidsp.com/products/usb-audio-interface/usbstreamer)